Garrison Names New Superintendent | The Highlands Current

 The Garrison school board announced on Wednesday (April 22) that it has hired a superintendent to succeed Laura Mitchell, who left in December.

-Carl Albano, who was most recently superintendent for the Tuckahoe school district in Westchester County, will begin July 1, the board said.
-He will receive a three-year contract with a starting salary of $198,000; he earned $255,000 in his last year at Tuckahoe, and Mitchell earned $184,000.
-He is expected to be appointed at the board’s meeting on May 6.
+Carl Albano, who was most recently superintendent of the Tuckahoe school district in Westchester County, will begin July 1, the board said.
+If the board approves a three-year contract at its May 6 meeting, as is expected, Albano will receive a salary of $198,000; he earned $255,000 in his last year at Tuckahoe, and Mitchell made $184,000.
 The Garrison district has had an interim superintendent, Debra Jackson, since January.

-“One of his noteworthy accomplishments was leading the district through a comprehensive strategic planning process, which resulted in revised K-12 curricula, new and innovative courses offerings, expanded co-curricula programs, and increased student achievement,” the Garrison board said in a statement.
+“One of his noteworthy accomplishments was leading the district through a comprehensive strategic planning process, which resulted in revised K-12 curricula, new and innovative course offerings, expanded co-curricula programs and increased student achievement,” the Garrison board said in a statement.
 “In addition, Mr. Albano successfully planned and managed a $9,987,000 capital project, which added instructional space, repaired infrastructure and enhanced safety.”

+Added James Hoch, the school board president: “We are excited someone of Mr. Albano’s depth of experience will be joining the Garrison community.”

+In a letter to the community dated April 27, Albano wrote: “My highest priority will be providing stability and continuity of education until the current COVID-19 pandemic is behind us.”

-Albano became the Tuckahoe superintendent in 2016 after serving as the assistant superintendent for curriculum, instruction and pupil personnel services from 2012 to 2016 and the middle-school principal from 2003 to 2012.
-Earlier in his career, Albano was an elementary assistant principal, high school assistant principal and fifth-grade teacher.
+Albano became the Tuckahoe superintendent in 2016 after serving as the assistant superintendent for curriculum, instruction and pupil personnel services from 2012 to 2016 and the Tuckahoe Middle School principal from 2003 to 2012.
+Earlier in his career, Albano was an elementary school assistant principal, high school assistant principal and fifth-grade teacher.

-Albano previously served as assistant superintendent for four years and principal of Tuckahoe Middle School for nine years.
-He grew up in Mount Vernon and holds a bachelor of science in education from St. John’s University and a master’s in education from Pace University.
-He also studied at school administration and supervision at Iona College and Fordham University.
+Albano grew up in Mount Vernon and holds a bachelor of science in education from St. John’s University and a master’s in education from Pace University.
+He also studied school administration and supervision at Iona College and Fordham University.

 Albano lives in Larchmont with his wife, Maria, who is a special education teacher in the Mamaroneck district, and their two children, Ava and Carl, the district said.
 His father, George Albano, is a longtime educator in Mount Vernon, and a cousin, also named Carl, is a Putnam County legislator.